 Changes in temperature and resource supply, for example, are known to modify physiological processes which, in turn, shape ecosystem structure and dynamics.
 On one hand, temperature influence various volume-related and energy-demanding processes such as metabolism, growth, and activity (reviewed by Glazier 2005), therefore individual’s body size shifts with temperature (Atkinson et al. 1994, Daufresne et al. 2009, Finkel et al. 2010, Sheridan and Bickford 2011, Gardner et al. 2011, Adams et al. 2013).
 This is because smaller organisms have lower absolute energy requirements (Gillooly et al. 2001) and hence a higher number of smaller organisms that can be sustained (Reiman et al. 2014).
-This implies that increasing temperature may increase the proportion of the smaller individuals in the ecological communities and decreasing may increase the proportion of the larger ones.
+This implies that increasing temperature may increase the proportion of the smaller individuals in the ecological communities and vice versa.
 On the other hand, changes in resource supply cause changes in body maintenance, metabolism growth and reproduction that modify the body size of the individuals (McNab 2010, Huston and Wolverton 2011, O’Connor 2008), therefore giving a competitive advantage to the large individuals relative to the small ones.

 Although their independent effects on different levels of ecological organization (i.e., from individual to ecosystem) are relatively well studied (Cross et al. 2015) much less is known about how these factors interact to influence ecological communities from the individual to the whole ecosystem level (Tabi et al. 2019).
+Here, we…

 ISD due to the fact that derive form the individual physiological process, and also predicts biomass turnover at the ecosystems (Brown et a.
 2004), it is able to infer the consequences of temperature and resources effects from individual to the level of entire ecosystem level.
 Therefore, changes in ISD, that may arise due to resource shortage or competition (Hayward et al 2009) under natural conditions in food webs (e.g., size-dependent resource competition; Ernest 2005), may change ecosystem-level biomass turnover.
 Elevated temperatures, for example, may lead to shifts in size structured communities towards smaller species that have a competitive advantage at higher temperatures (Reuman et al. 2014).
 This is because, at high temperatures, large consumer species (consumer species are usually larger than resources species) run a risk of starvation (Petchey et al. 1999).
 However, species competition likely depends also on resource supply (e.g., size dependent resource access; Tilman et al 1981).
 Therefore, small species are favored at high temperatures, but this advantage is lost with increasing resources.
 At high temperature, increasing resources save large consumer species from starvation, having a beneficial effect on them.
 Additionally, at high resources and low temperatures larger consumer species have a competitive advantage.
 Thus, temperature and resources have interactive effects on the dynamics of the food webs.
 Therefore, the competitive advantage of small or large species, depending on the temperature and resource conditions, may alter ISD, but also destabilize (increasing biomass oscillation) food webs by shifting biomass up the trophic levels.
 This may move the species towards unstable equilibria and in turn change total biomass.
 So far, the simultaneous effect of temperature and resources on ISD and biomass within communities are poorly tested.